JimDesu/basis-lang/spec.md

 - **Literal-source restriction.** The single non-receiver parameter must be a literal type &mdash; one of `Integer`, `Decimal`, `Hex`, `String`, `Aggregate`, `Sequence`.
 Implicit conversions whose source is not a literal type would multiply the resolution candidates and make call-site reasoning brittle; the literal-source restriction confines the mechanism to its motivating cases.
 - **No implicit context parameters.** `.implicit` constructors may not declare implicit context parameters (the `/`-separated list of &sect;3.6).
 The implicit mechanism elides a construction step at the surface; admitting context parameters in `.implicit` constructors would compound elision (literal elision plus context resolution elision), making call-site reasoning brittle.
 Constructor commands declared `.cmd` retain the standard implicit-context-parameter capability.

 The resolution algorithm for a bare literal at a typed slot: at compile time, the typechecker collects `.implicit` constructors in scope whose parameter type matches the literal's source type and whose CREATE output type is at-or-above the slot's type per the buffer-backed subsumption hierarchy.
 If exactly one matches, the typechecker inserts the call; if multiple match at the same specificity, the resolution is ambiguous and the user must disambiguate by typed introduction (&sect;7.2).
-Resolution is per-call-site; no transitive `.implicit` chains are formed.
+Resolution is per-call-site; no transitive `.implicit` chains are formed. (`.implicit` constructors are not currently *named* declarations; were they to become nameable, this ambiguity would fit the `.using` selection mechanism's criterion (&sect;2.9) &mdash; a noted possibility, not a commitment.)

 ### 7.9 Parameterized Literal Types